juliangut/tify/README.md

 * `STATUS_SERVER_ERROR`
 * `STATUS_UNKNOWN_ERROR`

-Among all the result statuses, `STATUS_INVALID_DEVICE` is the most interesting because it is a signal that you should probably remove that token from your database.
+Among all result statuses `STATUS_INVALID_DEVICE` is the most interesting because it is a signal that you should probably remove that token from your database.

 ### Service